 As discussed in Section 7, the risk of construction dust emissions causing nuisance impacts at off-site sensitive receptor locations is concluded to be low.
-It is also noted that any impacts will be temporary and managed through the implementation of appropriate mitigation measures (see Section 8).
+It is also noted that any impacts will be temporary and managed through the implementation of appropriate mitigation measures (see Section 0).

-A summary of the proposed on-site air quality monitoring programme at AIE is shown in Table 10.
-The ideal recommended locations of these monitors are shown in Figure 8.
-These locations will be finalised in consultation with various stakeholders, and matters such as land access for installation and monthly change over, siting in accordance with appropriate Australian Standards (including AS3580.1.1 Methods for sampling and analysis of ambient air.
-Guide to siting air monitoring equipment), personnel safety, equipment safety will be taken into consideration when finalising these locations.
+A summary of the on-site air quality monitoring programme to be implemented at the AIE is shown in Table 15.
+The recommended locations of the dust deposition gauges are shown in Figure 9.
+These locations will be finalised in consultation with various stakeholders, and matters such as land access for installation and monthly change over, siting in accordance with appropriate Australian Standards (including AS3580.1.1 Methods for sampling and analysis of ambient air - Guide to siting air monitoring equipment), personnel safety, equipment safety will be taken into consideration when finalising these locations.